ironhack-labs/lab-css-flexbox-slack/README.md

 ### Iteration 4 | Large Screens (width > 1440px)

 Last one!
 Some small changes and we are done!
-In this iteration we are targeting the large screen devices such as desktops and laptops.
+In this iteration we are targeting the large screen devices such as desktops and laptops:

 - The **sign up buttons** in the **header** should now be displayed horizontally, next to each other.
 Additionaly, the image shown in the **header** should be centered and fully visible.